 Martins can arrive and begin nesting through the end of June throughout their range.
 So keep your housing ready, don't close it up or let other birds use it.

 If you haven't already purchased your housing, drive around and see what other people are doing.
-Offering the same type others in your area are using may help you get Purple Martins.
+Offering the same type as others in your area are using may help you get Purple Martins.

 My main advice here is if you're not successful in your first year, do not keep changing your martin housing especially if you had visitors.